|The V1 Flying bomb was the worlds first cruise missile. An

 buildings.
 It exploded on the surface, and a viscous blast wave rippled out from the epicentre.
 Behind it left a vacuum,

-which caused a second rush of air as the vacuum was filled.
-This caused a devastating pushing and pulling effect, The
+which caused a second rush of air as it was filled.
+This caused a devastating pushing and pulling effect, The blast area

 At the impact site buildings were totally demolished.
 In inner London suburbs where terrace houses were packed together,